LeoPlatform/rstreams/content/rstreams-node-sdk/streams-primer.md

 The RStreams SDK provides extremely simple `Transform` interfaces to make moving data through a pipe easy.
 These simplified RStreams SDK pipe steps are of the RStreams SDK type [TransformStream](https://leoplatform.github.io/Nodejs/interfaces/lib_types.TransformStream.html) which inherits from the Node `Duplex`.

 ![Pipe Transform](../images/pipe-transform.png "600px|center" )

+{{</ collapse >}}

+# RStreams SDK Streams
+This section goes through the different RStreams SDK stream steps and what they do at a high level.